shabbyrobe/amiss/doc/quickstart.rst

 .. code-block:: php

     <?php
-    // Insert a new row
+    // Insert a new row using property names (type handling is performed)
     $manager->insertTable('Event', array(
         'name'=>'Abc Def',
         'slug'=>'abc-def',
         'dateStart'=>new \DateTime('2020-01-01'),
     );

     // Update by table.
-Set the name field based on the start date.
+    //
     // This can work on an arbitrary number of rows, depending on the condition.
     // Clauses can be specified the same way as 'selecting'.
+    //
+    // If the parameter name in the 'update' or 'set' clause matches a property
+    // name in the model, type handling is performed
     $manager->updateTable(
         'Event',
         ['name'=>'Abc: Def'],